bergercode/travel-map/README.md

 ## Limitations
 - Flight Transit: Some flight paths are being routed incorrectly around the globe e.g. BNE -> LAX -> IAD shows flight path going West instead of East.
 - Train routs default to driving routes visually
 - Will address this with a new routing machine instead of OSRM
-- Lots of User testing to be done and I'm sure there will be bugs discovered

 ## Hosting & Current state
 This is currently using Github Pages.
 Why? because it's free - my favorite price point